Build an LLM from scratch in MAX

 return hidden_states

-Next: Section 3 implements causal masking to prevent tokens from attending to future positions during autoregressive generation.
+Next: Causal masking prevents tokens from attending to future positions during autoregressive generation.

 Causal masking